 We are witnessing a worrying emergence of a "blame" culture- someone must be at fault for the process being so protracted.
 You your first instinct should be to trust your lawyer ahead of the other parties in the conveyancing process.

-Due to the advice of my in-laws I had a survey completed on a house in Rise Park prior to instructing lawyers.
-I have been advised that there is a flying freehold overhang to the property.
-My surveyor advised that some banks tend refuse to issue a mortgage on such a house.
+Due to the advice of my in-laws I had a survey completed on a property in Rise Park prior to retaining solicitors.
+I have been advised that there is a flying freehold element to the house.
+The surveyor advised that some lenders will not give a loan on this type of property.

-It depends who your proposed lender is.
-HSBC has different instructions for example to Halifax.
-Should you wish to telephone us we can look into this further via the relevant bank.
-If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Rise Park.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Rise Park to see if the conveyancing costs will increase in light of this.
+It varies from the lender to lender.
+Lloyds has different requirements for example to Nationwide.
+Should you wish to call us we can check via the appropriate lender.
+If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Rise Park.
+Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Rise Park to see if the conveyancing will be more expensive.